T

 museum

-Housed in beautifully restored colonial buildings, this museum showcases the world's largest public collection of Singaporean and Southeast Asian art.
-The architecture of the buildings themselves is a highlight.
+Housed in beautifully restored former Supreme Court and City Hall buildings, this museum showcases the largest public collection of Singaporean and Southeast Asian art.
+The architecture itself is a masterpiece.

 ~150 min